tbar4/Learning_Java/src/Ch_02_Elementary_Programming/Elementary Programming.md

 ## Named Constants

 A named constant is an identifier that represents a permanent value.
 The value of a variable may change during the execution of a program, but a *named constant*, or simply *constant*, represents permanent data that never changes.

+## Displaying the Current Time

+You can invoke `System.currentTimeMillis()` to return the current time.

+The `currentTimeMillis` method in the `System` class returns the current time in mil- liseconds elapsed since midnight, January 1, 1970 GMT.
+This time is known as the UNIX epoch.
+The epoch is the point when time starts, and 1970 was the year when the UNIX operating system was formally introduced.

+## Numeric Type Conversions

+Floating-point numbers can be converted into integers using explicit casting.
+If an integer and a floating-point number are involved in a binary operation, Java automatically converts the integer to a floating-point value.
+So, 3 * 4.5 is same as 3.0 * 4.5.
+You can always assign a value to a numeric variable whose type supports a larger range of values; thus, for instance, you can assign a *long* value to a *float* variable.
+You cannot, however, assign a value to a variable of a type with a smaller range unless you use type casting.
+Casting is an operation that converts a value of one data type into a value of another data type.
+Casting a type with a small range to a type with a larger range is known as widening a type.
+Casting a type with a large range to a type with a smaller range is known as narrowing a type.
+Java will automatically widen a type, but you must narrow a type explicitly.

+The syntax for casting a type is to specify the target type in parentheses, followed by the variable’s name or the value to be cast.
+For example, the following statement:
+> `System.out.println((int)1.7);`

+displays 1